UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Introduction

 Inspired by the success of language-image models like CLIP \citep{Radford2021LearningTV}, recent research often uses self-supervised learning to align spatial coordinates (longitude and latitude) with other data types, such as satellite or street view imagery \citep{geoclip, klemmer2025satclip, liu2025gairimprovingmultimodalgeofoundation}.
 These works offer general, task-agnostic representations of geographic locations that were shown to improve performance across a wide range of downstream tasks and domains.
 Nevertheless, they are limited by the modalities they can support.
 The requirement for \textit{paired samples} of all modalities at each location, coupled with the use of pairwise contrastive loss between modalities, makes the inclusion of additional modalities challenging.
 Moreover, each modality is treated independently, missing the opportunity to learn richer representations by modeling their interactions \citep{dufumier2025what}.
 Many geospatial tasks, however, rely on the combined signals of diverse spatial data.
 For instance, housing prices may depend not only on visual features from imagery but also on nearby infrastructure and services, such as road networks or points of interest (POIs) \citep{yao2018mapping}.
 To effectively support such tasks, models must go beyond isolated modality processing and instead learn representations that reflect the complex, layered nature of urban environments~\citep{mai2025geoai}.

-To bridge these gaps, we present \textit{UrbanFusion}, a novel \textit{GeoFM} tailored for urban environments. \textit{UrbanFusion} integrates multiple spatial modalities across various scales, including remote sensing imagery, street view images, cartographic basemaps, and POIs, into compact, multi-scale, task-agnostic embeddings.
-To better capture the multimodal context, we propose a training framework called \textit{Stochastic Multimodal Fusion} (\textit{SMF}), which combines contrastive learning with self-supervised reconstruction.
-At each training step, the model samples two distinct subsets of available modalities, aligns their embeddings, and reconstructs the modalities.
+To bridge these gaps, we present \textit{UrbanFusion}, a novel location embedding tailored for urban environments. \textit{UrbanFusion} integrates multiple spatial modalities across various scales, including remote sensing imagery, street view images, cartographic basemaps, and POIs, into compact, multi-scale, task-agnostic embeddings.
+To better capture the multimodal context, we propose a training framework called \textit{Stochastic Multimodal Fusion} (\textit{SMF}), which aligns embeddings from randomly sampled modality subsets with embeddings from their complementary subsets, while reconstructing latent modality features.
+Unlike pairwise contrastive objectives, this subset-complement formulation scales naturally to many modalities, supports incomplete modality availability, and encourages the representation to retain redundant, unique, and synergistic information.

 UrbanFusion not only outperforms state-of-the-art methods across diverse tasks, but also offers significant advantages: (1) it efficiently supports multiple modalities with minimal training overhead through modality masking, (2) enables joint training and inference on heterogeneous datasets containing arbitrary subsets of modalities, (3) adeptly learns to represent modality-specific features while integrating shared and synergistic information via \textit{SMF}, and (4) generalizes well to regions unseen during training.